InternetNinjo/FMHY-SafeLink-Guard/README.md

    - **Firefox:** Tampermonkey or Violentmonkey.

 2. **Add the FMHY SafeLink Guard Script**
-   - Open the script’s hosting page (e.g., Greasy Fork)
+   - Open the script’s [hostig page](https://greasyfork.org/en/scripts/528660-fmhy-safelink-guard) (Greasy Fork)
    - Click **Install** or **Import** to add it to your user script manager.

 3. **Verify Activation**